-Option Description • · Default Route The WiNG-MGR is shipped with a default Gateway Route of 10.0.0.1.
+Option Description Static Address The WiNG-MGR is shipped with a default IP address of 10.0.0.188.
+Contact your IT Department for an appropriate IP address, if you wish to change this field.
+If you would prefer to use DHCP, set this field to 0.0.0.0 to enable DHCPv4.
+Default IP address: 10.0.0.188 Net Mask The WiNG-MGR is shipped with a default Subnet Mask of 255.255.255.0.
+Contact your IT Department for an appropriate Subnet Mask, if you wish to change this field.
+Default subnet mask: 255.255.255.0 Default Route The WiNG-MGR is shipped with a default Gateway Route of 10.0.0.1.
 Contact your IT Department for an appropriate Default Gateway, if you wish to change this field.
-Default device route: 10.0.0.1 HTTP Port Some ISPs use alternate http ports as an added security measure.
+Default device route: 10.0.0.1 Http Port Some ISPs use alternate http ports as an added security measure.
 Edit this field in accordance with your ISPs security settings.
-Default: 0 = Port 80 DHCPv4 Status Indicates whether DHCPv4 is enabled or disabled. re these fields if the WiNG-MGR is communicating via IPv6.
-You do section to use DHCP.
-If you do choose to enable DHCP, DHCP will ons you configure.
-IPv6 Click the Enable button to enable IPv6.
-IPv6 Mode Choose the appropriate IPv6 mode: Auto - Obtains the IP address using SLAAC (Stateless Address Autoconfiguration) Static - Allows you to manually enter a static IPv6 Address Link Local Only - Uses the Link Local IP address and does not enable a Global IPv6 Address.
-Packets will not be forwarded by routers.
-Note: Enabling Auto will override any static address information saved in the IPv6 fields.
+Default: 0 = Port 80 IPv6 Settings- Configure these fields if the WiNG-MGR is communicating via IPv6.
+You do have the option in this section to use DHCP.
+If you do choose to enable DHCP, DHCP will override any static options you configure.
+DHCPv6 Click the Enable button to enable DHCP for IPv6.
+Enabling IPv6 will override any static address information saved in the IPv6 fields.
 Static Address If you choose not to use DHCP, Enter a static IPv6 address in this field.
 Static Router Enter static router information here.
 Prefix Length If the static address has a prefix, enter the bit length of the prefix here.